davekennedy1/focusrite/README.md

 npm start bingoGame1.txt
 ```

-For ease of use two data sets are already provided in the root folder called `bingoGame1.txt` and `bingoGame2.txt`
+For ease of use three data sets are already provided in the root folder called `bingoGame1.txt`, `bingoGame2.txt` and a losing data set in `bingoGame3.txt`

 ## Testing
 The app uses jest testing library